alfie-far/steady.zone/src/content/blog/ai-assisted-devops.md

 composed of numerous small groups, each contributing to one or more of the phases, ensuring a seamless transition between issues and responses throughout the project lifecycle.

-Introducing an AI-assisted component into this cycle can further enhance efficiency and effectiveness.
+Introducing Generative AI to your DevOps cycle can offer several benefits and further enhance efficiency and effectiveness.
-Starting from the Monitor phase, AI can analyze vast amounts of operational data to identify patterns and predict potential issues before they occur.
-In the Plan phase, AI can assist in forecasting project timelines and resource allocation.
-During the Code and Build phases, AI can suggest code improvements, detect anomalies, and optimize build processes.
-In the Test phase, AI can automate and enhance testing procedures, ensuring higher accuracy and faster feedback loops.
-As the cycle progresses to the Release and Deploy phases, AI can streamline release management and deployment automation, reducing downtime and ensuring a smooth transition to production.
-This integration of AI into the DevOps cycle promises to revolutionize the way teams operate, driving innovation and improving overall project outcomes.
+Starting from where it ends, in the Monitoring phase, your events, service loggs, alerts could be analysed to monitor performance, detect anomalies, and predict/ report potential issues before they become critical.
+In the same sense, there are lots of AI powered tools and services to assist your team during the Planning & Coding phase; for example your change management system or IDE acts as a great source of truth for prioritisation and addressing of detected issues, making it a valuable resource for an assisted coding experience that could help patching and fixing bugs at production faster.
+In Build & Test phase, AI can automate and enhance testing procedures to provide higher accuracy and faster feedback loops.
+Furthermore, your CICD pipeline should rely on autonamous code and release candidate reviews to bridge the gap between the release and deployment time.